carliann/Carli_ICT302/content/posts/LearningReport8.md

 **This week I was able to:**

 *Identify and define key concepts in (web) content management.*
++ I learned more about the decision making process when choosing an appropriate content manangement system for specific needs.

 *Describing and comparing content management systems.*
 + I explored Cloud and Canvas CMSs and reported what their purposes were, who would be likely to use them, what their important features were, and whether I would be willing to use them over WordPress.